5 Tips to Make Your Writing Conversational | Boost Your Engagement

 #5.
 Get emotional.

-Even in the world of B2B content marketing, there are real human beings on the other end who are consuming your content.
+Even in B2B content marketing, there are actual human beings on the other end who are consuming your content.
 Human emotion is a factor in everything we do, and no matter your particular target audience, you'll want to consider this when you're creating just about any type of content.

 Using a conversational – even passionate! – voice in your writing will naturally draw your reader in with its appeal and make you seem approachable.
 This increases the chance that your audience will connect with your message, as they'll feel like you're speaking directly to them on a personal level.
 It's an opportunity to build relatability and trust quickly.